CloudI/website/Trouble_Shooting.rst

 The configuration for each service includes a timeout value.
 This value is specified in milliseconds -- not seconds.

-Web Socket Connections Fail
+WebSocket Connections Fail
 ===========================
-Verify that web sockets are enabled in the Cowboy configuration.
-See the section on *Enabling Web Sockets* in this tutorial for more details.
+Verify that WebSockets are enabled in the Cowboy configuration.
+See the section on *Enabling WebSockets* in this tutorial for more details.

 .. index::